-The Zowe desktop delegates a number of its services to the zssServer which it accesses through the http port 8542.
-The zssServer is written in metalC and has native calls to z/OS to provide its services.
-The zssServer logs are written to <INSTANCE_DIR>/logs/zssServer-yyyy-mm-dd-hh-mm.log.
+The Zowe desktop delegates a number of its services to the ZSS server which it accesses through the http port 8542.
+ZSS is written in C and has native calls to z/OS to provide its services.
+ZSS logs are written STDOUT and STDERR for capture into job logs, but also as a file into <INSTANCE_DIR>/logs/zssServer-yyyy-mm-dd-hh-mm.log.